-It’s the alpine lakes and snow capped, jagged mountains that make this one of the greatest of all times.
-They are mind-blowing.
-I’ve hiked to a lot of alpine lakes and these are some of the most gorgeous in the world, rivaling one of my all-time favorites, Delta Lake in the Grand Tetons.
-If snow capped mountains and alpine lakes aren’t your thing, then you may want to pass on this one because it is H-A-R-D.
+It’s the alpine lakes and snow-capped, jagged mountains that make this one of the greatest of all times.
+They are mind-blowing!
+I’ve hiked to a lot of alpine lakes and these are some of the most gorgeous in the world, rivaling some of my all-time favorites, Goat Lake, Delta Lake, and Garibaldi Lake.
+If snow-capped mountains and alpine lakes aren’t your thing, then you may want to pass on this one because it is H-A-R-D.

 Which direction is better to Thru-Hike?

 While you can start the hike on either side, we followed other’s recommendation and started from Stuart Lake because then you climb up Aasgard Pass while you have fresh legs.
 The bad thing is that even though the trail down from the alpine lakes to a gradual decline, it lasts for what feels like FOREVER and is really hard on your feet.
 Seriously, it’s a 6 hour downhill.

 So which direction is better?
 It’s doable either way and many people I talked to had said they’ve done it both ways.
 If I did it again, I’d probably do it in reverse and start from the Snow Lakes Trailhead in the dark so I could spend more time in the alpine area.

 Descending down Aasgard Pass is harder on the knees, but if your knees can take it, the views this way are gorgeous.
 I’m not a fan of downhilling so by doing it from Snow Lakes you actually climb 2,600 feet more than if you do it the typical way from Stuart Lake which I’m going to detail below.

 Why is this hike so hard?